-Depending upon transfer credits received, the program may be completed in as little as one year.
+- Depending upon transfer credits received, the human development program may be completed in as little as one year.

 - Students can choose from four concentrations to tailor their curriculum to their unique career and personal goals.

 - Human Development students pursuing the on-ground course of study may also have the opportunity to enroll in online courses.

 - Pacific Oaks' Credit for Learning from Experience option allows students in this program to accelerate their progress toward a bachelor's degree or entry into a master's program by waiving undergraduate credit for experience they have gained in the workplace.

 POC:Pasadena, CAPOC:Salinas, CAPOC:Visalia, CAPOC:Chico, CAPOC:Santa Cruz, CAPOC:Sacramento, CAPOC:Online

 Early Childhood Education and Development

 30-60, depending on credits transferred in.
 A minimum of 30 credits must be earned at Pacific Oaks College.

 One praxis class and one fieldwork/observation class where students reflect on their work with younger and older children, adults, and families.
-(Specializations may require additional fieldwork.)
+(Concentrations may require additional fieldwork.)

 Completion of an associate's degree or a minimum of 60 semester credits with a grade of "C" or higher from a college or university accredited by regional commissions.